buttercup/buttercup-core/README.md

 import { Vault } from "buttercup/web";
 ```

+Buttercup core is ESM - you must either import it in a project that is also ESM, or use a build tool like Webpack.

-_Buttercup core supports Node version 12 and up.
-Most features may work on Node 10, but it is not officially supported._
+_Buttercup core supports Node version 14 and up.
+For older Node versions use v6 and earlier._

 ## Usage